Prevention & Hygiene

 - Checking for gum disease

-- Photos of your teeth as a reference point to check for changes to dental work overtime
+- Photos or Digital Scan of your teeth as a reference point to check for changes to dental work overtime

 - Recommendations for an oral self-care regimen at home and a treatment plan if any dental work is required/recommended